 For the Fall and Spring trimesters, in order to be classified as full-time, the student must be enrolled in eight (8) trimester credits, not including audit.
 In order to be classified as half-time, the student must be enrolled in four (4) trimester credits, not including audit.
 For the Summer Trimester, in order to be classified as full-time, the student must be enrolled in six (6) trimester credits, not including audit.
-In order to including audit.
-In order to be classified as half-time, the student must be enrolled in six (6) trimester credits, not including audit.
 In order to be classified as half-time, the student must be enrolled in three (3) trimester credits, not including audit.